BaronaGroup/aurantium/README.md

 ### Classes

-As with HTML, you use the `class` attribute to define classes; unlike with React, `className` is not used for this purpose.
+As with HTML, you use the `class` attribute to define classes; alternatively, `className` can be used instead.

     const $element = <div class="small">text</div>